joeyklee/broc-cli-geo/markdown/10_working_with_raster_files.md

 ### Listing drivers

 Often times you will want to check what types of data formats gdal supports.
+This is handy if you want to know if you can work with the raster data you've obtained.
 You can access the list of these file formats using the `gdal_translate --formats` command:

 ```
 gdal_translate --formats
 ```